mateus-po/Testing-practice/README.md

 ```
 This will install all the dependencies that are used in the project.

-3. To run tests from the Task 1, run:
+3. Running tests from the Task 1:
 ```
 npm test ./longestSubstring.test.js
 ```
 Screenshot of successfully ran tests:
 ![Screenshot of the tests of longestSubstring.js](screenshots/longestSubstring_test_screenshot.PNG)

-4. To run tests from the Task 2, run:
+4. Running tests from the Task 2:
 ```
 npm test ./loginUI.test.js
 ```